Journey of the Senses: Discover the Chayote

 How to prepare chayote for cooking?

-No, chayote can be eaten raw or cooked, offering great versatility in how it can be enjoyed.
+No, chayote can be eaten raw or cooked, thus offering great versatility in how it can be enjoyed.

-What dishes can I make with chayote?
+What dishes can I prepare with chayote?

 What are the nutritional values of chayote?